Lectoraat-DB-S/UR-ServoJcontrol/README.md

 $$ P(t) = A + (B-A)\left(\frac{1}{2}-\frac{1}{2}*cos(t \pi/3)\right) $$

 with $P$ the target position at each time step $t$.
-In the example script, the elapsed time is tracked by the counter $i$, which combined with the timestep $dt$, provides the total elapsed time.
+In the example script, the elapsed time is tracked by the counter $i$, which combined with the timestep $dt$, provides the total elapsed time $t$.